aeszyman/athletes-of-piety/syllabus.md

 **February 14**

-Please submit the digital part of the TimelineJS assignment.
+Please submit the digital part of the TimelineJS assignment by 5 pm.

 ###### Week 6
 **February 18: Library Research**